jonnystorm/net-snmp-elixir/README.md

    status: "1", tos: "0", type: "3"}]
 ```

-For now, this assumes you (1) have net-snmp utilities installed and (2) snmpget, snmpset, etc. are in your path.
+For now, this assumes you (1) have net-snmp utilities installed and (2) snmpget, snmpset, etc. are in your $PATH.